On Optimal Regularization Parameters via Bilevel Learning: Preliminaries

 In particular, by the assumptions on $\op$ and $\reg,$ the lower level problem \eqref{eq:ll} admits a unique minimizer, justifying our choice of notation.

-\begin{proposition}[Properties of the lower level cost function] Fix $\alpha\geq 0.$ Let $\op$ be injective and $\reg$ satisfy Assumption \ref{assum:reg}.
-Then the lower level cost function

-is bounded below, coercive, continuous, and strictly convex.
+\begin{proposition}[Properties of the lower level cost function] Fix $\alpha\geq 0.$ Let $\op$ be injective and let $\reg$ be convex, bounded below, and continuously differentiable.
+Then the lower level cost function $\llfun_\alpha$ is bounded below, coercive, continuous, and strictly convex.
 Moreover, it admits a unique global minimizer. \end{proposition} \begin{proof} The properties of $\llfun_\alpha$ follow from standard results in convex analysis.
-Existence and uniqueness of a minimizer then follows from Lemma \ref{lem:minimisers-unique}.
+Existence and uniqueness of a minimizer follows from Lemma~\ref{lem:minimizers-unique}. \end{proof}